 All landholders in Bulloo Shire have a responsibility to control Wild Dogs on their land.
-The Biosecurity Act 2014, requires everyone to take all reasonable and practical steps to

-Asset Protestion, 4 and 6 restricted invasive animal and must not be given away, sold or released into the environment without a permit, must not be moved and must not be fed.
-It is recommended that landholders protect high value assets from Wild Dog damage.
+The Biosecurity Act 2014, requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.
+Wild Dogs are Category 3, 4 and 6 restricted invasive animal and must not be given away, sold or released into the environment without a permit, must not be moved and must not be fed.